 Myth: High-speed rail is a solution in search of a problem.

-The high-speed rail system is a key component of achieving net-zero emissions in the state by transforming and reducing greenhouse gas emissions in the transportation sector, helping California achieve its climate goals.
+The high-speed rail system is a key component of achieving net-zero emissions by transforming and reducing greenhouse gas emissions in the transportation sector, helping California achieve its climate goals.

 Myth: High-speed rail is dead in California.

-Our 2022 Draft Business Plan presents our vision for Initiating high-speed rail service in California as soon as possible while positioning ourselves to construct additional segments as funding becomes available.
+Our 2022 Business Plan presents our vision for Initiating high-speed rail service in California as soon as possible while positioning ourselves to construct additional segments as funding becomes available.

 Myth: No one is going to ride high-speed rail if it’s just in the Central Valley.